6 Key Differences Between Samaritan Ministries vs Medishare

 Every month we coordinate all of those people sharing those expenses.
 We let them know where to send their monthly share.

-The unique feature here is that members are sharing directly with another member.
+The unique feature here is that members share directly with other members.
 (Key difference between Medishare and Samaritan)

 As a Samaritan member, you don’t send my monthly share to the office.
 You have the opportunity to minister directly to a brother or sister in Christ by sending my monthly share directly to them.

 The process is a very coordinated one.
-In other words, it’s not a haphazard, we’re going to cross our fingers and pass the hat and hope that enough people send.
+In other words, it’s not haphazard; we’re going to cross our fingers and pass the hat and hope that enough people send it.

 We specifically allocate or direct the right amount of Samaritan members to send their monthly shares to somebody with a medical need.

-Then, finally, the exciting thing is that in addition to sharing the financial need, we’re able to pray for one another and send cards and notes of encouragement.
+Then, finally, the exciting thing is that in addition to sharing our financial needs, we can pray for one another and send cards and notes of encouragement.
 Community is really what makes this whole thing spin.

 That’s correct.
 There’s no contractual transfer of risk.
 This is a voluntary sharing situation.